-The new Criminal Code, which came into force on the first day of 2013, brought some novelties, such as higher penalties and longer limitation periods, while also introducing new criminal offences, such as non-payment of salaries, wanton driving and illicit gambling.
-By amendments to the Criminal Code of December 2012 in the domain of criminal liability, the possession of drugs for personal use became a minor offence.
+The new Criminal Code, which came into force on the first day of 2013, introduced some new features, such as higher penalties and longer limitation periods, as well as new criminal offences, such as non-payment of salaries, wanton driving and illicit gambling.
+Under amendments to the Criminal Code of December 2012 in the area of criminal liability, the possession of drugs for personal use became a minor offence.

 The Criminal Code has a general part and a specific part:

-A) The general part of the Criminal Code contains the provisions applicable to all criminal offences.
-These provisions regulate the general presumptions of punishability, fines and criminal penalties.
+(A) The general part of the Criminal Code contains provisions applicable to all criminal offences.
+These provisions lay down the general principles governing punishability, fines and criminal penalties.

-B) The specific part of the Criminal Code contains the descriptions of individual criminal offences and the penalties which may be imposed for them, and also includes criminal offences and penalties imposed for such offences under other legislation.
+(B) The specific part of the Criminal Code contains descriptions of specific criminal offences and the corresponding penalties, including those governed by other legislation.
 The criminal offences laid down in the Croatian Criminal Code are: